-Mali Offline Compiler no longer provides the ability to generate shader binaries.
+Mali Offline Compiler no longer provides the ability to generate binaries for graphics shaders or compute kernels.

 Compile and link entire shader programs using the production driver on the target device, and then retrieve the binary using API calls such as glGetProgramBinary().
 These whole-program binaries are often more efficient than the single shader stage binaries produced by legacy Mali Offline Compiler releases, as extra program-level optimizations can be applied.